 If you can overcome these obstacles, you’ll realise how much value it can bring as part of an overall digital marketing strategy.
-It’s a wonderful tool that can compliment all of your other digital marketing channels.
+It’s a wonderful tool that can complement all of your other digital marketing channels.

 If you’re new to content marketing, there is no doubt that this should form part of your overall strategy.
-If you’re doing everything else except blogging, you’ll be amazed at how easily it will slot into your existing plans.
+If you’re doing everything else except blogging, you’ll be amazed at how easy it will slot into your existing plans.
 It is another source of fuel that keeps your content marketing running.